cjeller1592/Hy2A/README.md

 What I wanted to do was have a way to take annotations from an article and house them in an Are.na channel.
 That way I could visually organize and connect these annotations across resources.

 This code is a by-product of that want.
-It is currently organized so that you make an Are.na channel of the annotations for a specific resource (blog post, article, pdf, etc).
+It is currently organized so that you make an Are.na channel of the annotations for a  resource (blog post, article, pdf, etc) or a tag.

 ### How to use

 - Clone the repo.

 - Put in your Hypothes.is and Are.na access tokens in the utils.py file.
 You can find these in your account from the developer sections from each.
+Put in your Hypothes.is username as well.

-- Pull up a Python console and get going!
+- Save the file, pull up a Python console and get going!

 ```
 > from app import main

 # Use the title provided by Hypothes.is as the argument
-> main('Thought as a Technology')
+> res('Thought as a Technology')

 # Check Are.na to see the results!
 > 'See if it worked!'